Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/about/08_Status.md

 All 20 Upāsikā Days led by Ajahn Pasanno with recordings on abhayagiri.org are in the Archive.

 ### Other
-A handwritten transcription of the 2001 Ajahn Chah Conference has been completed.
-Many voices contributed to this memorable event, so it will take a while to obtain permission to include their teachings in the Archive.
+The 2001 Ajahn Chah Conference is nearly finished.
+Several sessions do not yet appear in the Archive pending obtaining teacher consent.

 ## Known issues and limitations